When higher-order interactions enhance synchronization: the case of the Kuramoto model: Higher-order interactions and the higher-order Kuramoto model

 We say that a hypergraph is \emph{$\C{H}$-connected} if there exists a path between any pair of vertices using an arbitrary combination of hyperedges of any order.
 In contrast, we say that a hypergraph is \emph{$j$-connected} (with $j \in \BB{N}$) if there exists a path between any pair of vertices using only $j$-hyperedges; we use in particular the notion of $1$-connectedness (which corresponds to connection via links only).
 In the literature, a hypergraph that is $\C{H}$-connected is referred to simply as \emph{connected}~\cite{battiston2020networks,nortier2025higher}; however, we adopt this terminology to clearly distinguish it from the notion of $j$-connectedness, which is useful in the analyses presented in this work.
-Finally, the \emph{$j$-degree} (with $j \in \BB{N}$) of a vertex $v$, denoted by $d^{(j)}(v)$, is the number of $j$-hyperedges it is a part of. $\langle d^{(j)} \rangle \coloneqq \frac{1}{N_0} \sum_{v \in \C{V}} d^{(j)}(v)$ is the \emph{average $j$-degree}.
+These two types of connectivity are illustrated in Figure~\ref{fig:conn_hyper}.
+Finally, the \emph{$j$-degree} (with $j \in \BB{N}$) of a vertex $v$, denoted by $d^{(j)}(v)$, is the number of $j$-hyperedges it is a part of. $\langle d^{(j)} \rangle = \frac{1}{N_0} \sum_{v \in \C{V}} d^{(j)}(v)$ is the \emph{average $j$-degree}.
 Note that $\langle d^{(1)} \rangle$ (related to links) corresponds to the usual average degree of a network.